kjs452/KennysOpenDSKY/README.md

 showing all the components.
 The kit arrived in good packaging.
 I definately felt the kit was worth the $600.

 There are good online schematics.
-The sample source code is pretty gross, but also pretty easy reverse engineer.
-Unfortunately there lacks a schematic showing how the MP3 player was wired up.
+The sample source code is pretty gross, but also pretty easy to reverse engineer.
+Unfortunately, there lacks a schematic showing how the MP3 player was wired up.

+In summary, I am very happy with the kit and feel I got my money's worth.
+I am an Apollo space nut, so a DSKY was always something I wanted.
+I am pleased that my **Kenny's Open DSKY software** will give me a way to experiment with this kit and build cool apps for it.
+It was fun trying to write software for a such a constrained system (The arduino Nano only has 30KB of program memory and 2KB of RAM; and it is an 8-bit CPU).

 ## Author
 Ken Stauffer<BR>